coderkol95/mlflow-k8s-fargate/README.md

              404.html
  └── utils/
-         upload_to_s3.py                     # This file recursively uploads the mlruns/ after each training experiment .env                                        # Environment variables are stored here AK and SK Dockerfile                                  # Simple containerisation and exposing the Flask web app on port 5001 .gitignore                                  # Ignoring unnecesary files
+         upload_to_s3.py                     # This file recursively uploads the mlruns/ after each training experiment update-k8s-deployment.py            # This file is used by Github Actions to automatically update the image version in the k8s-deployment.yaml
+ .env                                        # Environment variables are stored here AK and SK Dockerfile                                  # Simple containerisation and exposing the Flask web app on port 5001 .gitignore                                  # Ignoring unnecesary files